There are three ways this story could begin. But as of today, when I’m writing this, there is only one ending.

 “So what do they call you?”

-Zola sat next to me every day, and the leaves died, and we pulled out our parkas from storage, and I learned that Zola was born in Addis Ababa, and we both learned that pretty much every major event in Roman history involved murder, or rape, or rebellion, or betrayal.
-I spent all my time that term studying in the library stacks, and sometimes Zola would bring me coffee and a donut late at night, and we’d sit there watching YouTube videos of dogs on skateboards and alien sightings in Taos.
+Zola sat next to me every day, and the leaves died, and we pulled out our parkas from storage, and I learned that Zola was born in a refugee camp in Sudan, and we both learned that pretty much every major event in Roman history involved murder, or rape, or rebellion, or betrayal.
+I spent all my time that term studying in the library’s stacks, and sometimes Zola would bring me coffee and a donut late at night, and we’d sit there watching YouTube videos of dogs on skateboards and alien sightings in Taos.

 “I want to watch every video on YouTube,” Zola said.
 “I wonder how long it’d take.”